Automattic/jetpack/readme.txt

 * Improve the connection process for end users and hosts.
 * Improve compatibility of Jetpack data sync with WooCommerce and Pet Manager plugins.
+* Make sure Jetpack's SEO Tools don't conflict with other SEO plugins that may already be active on the site, like Yoast SEO or All In One SEO Pack.

 **Bug Fixes**